msiegemund/oauth-flow/README.md

 ## Usage

 ### Full flow
-To create the full flows process entry point, you need to create an instance of **de.msi.oauth.flow.OAuthFlow**.
+To create the full flows process entry point, you need to create an instance of **io.github.msiegemund.oauth.flow.OAuthFlow**.
 To to so, an instance of **RequestTokenFlowParam** is required.
-Use **de.msi.oauth.flow.RequestTokenFlowParam.RequestTokenFlowParamBuilder** to create a parameter instance.
+Use **io.github.msiegemund.oauth.flow.RequestTokenFlowParam.RequestTokenFlowParamBuilder** to create a parameter instance.

 An process flow example can be seen at [ComplexFlowTest](https://github.com/msiegemund/oauth-flow/blob/master/oauth-flow/src/test/java/de/msi/oauth/flow/ComplexFlowTest.java).
 This Unit test runs a whole flow by using the official documentations examples.

 ### Intermediate flow
 Aditionally, it is possible to enter the flow at several process relevant points.
 The intermediate entry points are

-* de.msi.oauth.flow.UserAuthorizationIntermediateFactory
+* io.github.msiegemund.oauth.flow.UserAuthorizationIntermediateFactory
-* de.msi.oauth.flow.AccessTokenIntermediateFactory
+* io.github.msiegemund.oauth.flow.AccessTokenIntermediateFactory
-* de.msi.oauth.flow.ProtectedAccessIntermediateFactory
+* io.github.msiegemund.oauth.flow.ProtectedAccessIntermediateFactory

 This comes in handy if the process has not been able to complete or some mandatory authentication information is already present.